LuciusHeit/IDESenpai/README.md

  ![Program logo](https://i.imgur.com/Fwg2Ubu.png)  IDESenpai
 ================
-IDESenpai is a utility for developers, consisting in a quick launcher for any of their programs used for programming, together with other minor utilities.
+IDESenpai is a utility for Mac developers, consisting in a quick launcher for any of their programs used for programming, together with other minor utilities.

 ![Program example picture](https://i.imgur.com/FO8Ilbd.pngg)